Jtachan/enigma_cipher/docs/plug_board.md

 ## Class methods

-### `PlugBoard.random_map()`
+### `PlugBoard.random_map(include_digits=False)`

+Initializes the PlugBoard class with a random mapping.
+The mapping might contain all characters connected or only a few.

+_Parameters_

+**include_digits**: `bool`, default = False:<br/> If True, the PlugBoard will include the digits to be ciphered.
+As default, only letters are to be ciphered.

 _Returns_

-- `PlugBoard`:<br/>Initializes the PlugBoard class with a random mapping among the letters.
+- `PlugBoard`:<br/>Initializes the PlugBoard class with a random mapping among the characters.
-The mapping can hold from no mapping among letters to having all letters mapped.

 ## Properties